-When I bought my TR-707 it was not in a good shape.
+When I bought my TR-707 it was not in a good shape and had several problems and issues.
+The Rim button and four of the step sequencer LEDs weren't working at all.
+Both the Ride and Rim/Cowbell had barely hearable oputput at a very low level.
+Additionally, some of the faders were crackling.
 The housing was not light grey but dark with sweaty black dirt all over.
-9 fader caps and many screws were missing, the Rim button and 4 LEDs weren't working at all and both the Ride and Rim/Cowbell outputs were at a very low volume level.
-Additionally, some of the faders were crackling.
-Apparently this drum machine had been used intensly, then something went wrong, then someone tried to fix it and lost both patience and components.
+9 fader caps and many screws were missing, apparently this drum machine had been used intensly, then something went wrong, then someone tried to fix it and lost both patience and components.

 Power and first check

 Since the power adapter was missing I bought a new one from a local electronics store.
 You'd need an adapter with 12 Volts DC output, center negative, 200mA at least.
 I took a 500mA adapter since it was cheaper and the device would only consume the power it needs anyway.
 Supplying 12 Volts center positive will do no harm by the way, there's a diode in the circuit to prevent any damage from wrong polarity and the 707 simply won't boot up.

 When you press and hold the CLEAR and INSTRUMENT buttons while switching on you set the 707 into test mode.
 All LEDs will start lighting up sequentially.
 Pressing ENTER advances to the next test, all LEDs and LCD dots light up at once.
 Pressing ENTER once more enters the button test mode to check if all of the buttons work.
 Not all of the tests succeeded in my case.

 So after opening the machine and checking IC1 (7805) for correct +5 Volts output I switched off again, disassembled and started to investigate.

 After a first cleaning (vacuum cleaning of all parts, careful cleaning and spraying of the fader pots) I inspected the PCBs and found, without any measuring, two broken diodes.